UCCNetwork/installscript/README.md

 If you are upgrading an existing node that was installed using the install script above, you can perform these steps to easily update the node without re-sending your UCC collateral.

  1. Run the update script
- 2. Start your node from your local PC wallet as usual
+ 2. Start your node from your local PC wallet as usual (make sure that you have the same local wallet version as on the server!)

 ```
 wget -q https://raw.githubusercontent.com/UCCNetwork/installscript/master/update-ucc.sh && bash update-ucc.sh